Swathi-Gattem/Swathi-Gattem/README.md

 - 📊 Interested in Data Analysis, Data Visualization, Business Intelligence, and Machine Learning
 - 💡 Passionate about solving real-world business problems using data
 - 👯 Looking to collaborate on Data Analytics and Power BI projects
-- 📫 Reach me at: your-email@gmail.com
+- 📫 Reach me at:gattemswathi369@gmail.com
 - 💼 Open to Data Analyst, Business Analyst, and Power BI Developer opportunities

 ---